mercmobily/simpleDeclare/README.md

 Limitations won't be a problem if you keep things simple and don't mess with prototypes.
 Specifically:

-  * If you change a method in a constructor's prototype, the `super` attribute of that method will be lost, and this.inherited(arguments) will no longer work
+  * If you change a method in a constructor's prototype, the `super` attribute of that method will be lost, and this.inherited( 'methodName', arguments) will no longer work

   * If you inherit from a class multiple times, well, the class will be inherited several times (no dupe checking)